-Castrating your dog during this time is generally recommended for a better chance of avoiding dominant male behaviors becoming habitual and to help prevent problems with aggressive behavior.
+Castrating your dog during this time is generally recommended for a better chance of avoiding dominant male behaviours becoming habitual and to help prevent problems with aggressive behaviour.

 Some vets recommend that females should be allowed to have at least